databricks/reference-apps/logs_analyzer/chapter1/windows.md

 The windows feature of Spark Streaming makes it very easy to compute stats for a window of time, using the `window` function.

-The first step is initalize the SparkConf and context objects, in particular a streaming context.
+The first step is initalize the SparkConf and context objects - in particular a streaming context.
 Note how only one Spark context is created from the conf and the streaming and sql contexts are created from those.
 Next, the main body should be written.
-Finally, the example calls ```start()``` on the streaming context, and ```awaitTermination() ```to keep the streaming context running.
+Finally, the example calls ```start()``` on the streaming context, and ```awaitTermination() ```to keep the streaming context running and accepting streaming input.

 ```java
 public class LogAnalyzerStreamingSQL {